 While the first Murray retained the name she carried at the time of her acquisition during the Great War [World War I]; the second two U.S. Navy ships named Murray hoinored for Capt.
 Alexander Murray and Rear Adm.
 Alexander Murray, his grandson.

-The elder Alexander Murray was born 12 July 1755 in Chestertown, Md.
-During the Revolution, he served as captain in the 1st Maryland Regiment, commanded several privateers, and was commissioned lieutenant in the Continental Navy 20 July 1781, returning to private life in 1785.
-Upon the organization of the U.S. Navy, Murray was commissioned captain 1 July 1798, and commanded Montezuma, Insurgente, and Constellation during the quasi‑war with France; Constellation against the Barbary pirates in the Mediterranean 1801‑1803; and Adams in home waters in 1805.
+The elder Alexander Murray was born on 12 July 1755 in Chestertown, Md.
+During the Revolution, he served as captain in the 1st Maryland Regiment, commanded several privateers, and was commissioned lieutenant in the Continental Navy on 20 July 1781, returning to private life in 1785.
+Upon the organization of the U.S. Navy, Murray was commissioned captain on 1 July 1798, and commanded Montezuma, Insurgente, and Constellation during the Quasi‑War with France; Constellation against the Barbary pirates in the Mediterranean 1801‑1803; and Adams in home waters in 1805.
 From 1808 until his death 6 October 1821, Murray was superintendent of gunboats at Philadelphia, and from 8 July 1813 also was first commandant of the Philadelphia Navy Yard.